 d) Distribution of total PRB usage is calculated in the time-frequency domain only.
 The reference point is the Service Access Point between MAC and L1.
 The distribution of PRB usage provides the histogram result of the samples collected during time period tn.

 e) Depending on the value of the sample, the proper bin of the counter is increased.
-The number of samples during one measurement period is provided by the operator.
+The number of samples during one measurement period is defined by the vendor.

 f) A set of integers.
 Each representing the (integer) number of samples with a DL total PRB percentage usage in the range represented by that bin.